-The Lord’s Community Group was set up in 2009 as an informal consultation group and conduit between MCC and the local communities around the ground.
+The Lord’s Community Group (LCG) is the informal consultation group and conduit between MCC and local communities around Lord’s.

 The group also provides an opportunity for residents to report issues and problems so MCC can seek to resolve these directly or through the relevant body.

-Where these issues are outside the club’s control MCC will be responsible for raising the matter with the relevant statutory body or/and cricket authority – e.g. Westminster City Council, Transport for London, Metropolitan Police, England & Wales Cricket Board and Middlesex County Cricket Club.
-Representatives from these bodies regularly attend LCG meetings.
+Where these issues are outside the Club’s control, MCC will be responsible for raising the matter with the relevant statutory body and/or cricket authority e.g. Westminster City Council, TfL, the Metropolitan Police, the ECB and Middlesex CCC.

 The Lord’s Community Group is a community group established by MCC as a way of effectively communicating with the local community surrounding Lord’s Cricket Ground.

 Why was the Lord’s Community Group been set up?